john-science/john-science.github.io/README.md

 # Antineutrino

-This is a blog-ish platform about minor obsessions.
+This is a blog-ish platform about my minor obsessions.
 Every day I come across things that I find totally engrossing.
 For five minutes or five weeks I am totally absorbed and can't think of anything else.
 If, during the course of my minor obsessions, I generate any useful information or tools, I might share them here.

 Topics of Interest:

 * Software
+* Science Fiction
 * The Environment
-* InfoSec
+* Data Science
 * Physics
-* Science Fiction
 * Math
+* InfoSec
 * anything else

 ## Licenses